npstn-soft/ProjectMF2.0/README.md

 The third argument tells the system if you want to Enable or Disable "Forward Audio Mute" AKA "FAM" this will prevent any audio from the caller/equipment going forward until MF signaling is done.
 If you are using a Custom Sender you must disable Forward Audio Mute to allow audio from you Sender in the forward direction.
 Otherwise it is recommended you leave this value enabled so noise on the line will not adversely effect signaling.

 The fourth argument is the Sender Digits and it is the digits send in MF (Multi-Frequency) in the forward direction and this value will only be used if the second argument is set to use the local sender.

+The fifth argument is the context where calls are delivered into after being properly decoded.
+It will be sent to the number decoded without KP/ST into the context defined on the first priority.